-Presentational adjustments - Authority
+Presentational adjustments

 We identified presentational adjustments required to ensure that the Authority's financial statements for the year ending 31 March 2018 are fully compliant with the Code of Practice on Local Authority Accounting in the United Kingdom 2017-18 ('the Code').
-Whilst the majority of these adjustments were not significant, we identified a number of adjustments of a more significant nature and details of these are provided in the following table.
-It is our understanding that these will be adjusted.
-However, we have not yet received a revised set of financial statements to confirm this.
+Whilst the majority of these adjustments were not significant, we identified a number of adjustments of a more significant (i.e. material) nature and details of these are provided in the following table.
+All the below matters have been corrected.